-The Board of Corporate Officers is composed of 15 corporate officers (four of whom serve concurrently as directors), and in principle, convenes once a month.
+The Board of Corporate Officers is composed of 14 corporate officers (six of whom serve concurrently as directors), and in principle, convenes once a month.
 Each corporate officer reports on the status of business execution and works to ensure that information is shared, while also exchanging opinions on business items and issues that require resolution.

 - Value Creation

 Educational Support Activities

 Photos taken at the on-site classes are available on Flickr.